CB-PORTAL/media-clip-scheduler/README.md

 media-clip-scheduler/
 │
 ├── config/
-│   └── .env.template      # Template for environment variables
+│   └── .env.template
-│
-├── logs/                  # Logs for the automation process │   └── media_clip_automation.log
-│
 ├── src/
-│   └── media_clip_automation.py  # Main script for the automation process
+│   └── media_clip_automation.py  # Main script for initializing the automation
-│
-├── .gitignore             # Specifies files and directories to be ignored by Git ├── README.md              # The README file you are currently reading ├── requirements.txt       # List of Python dependencies └── venv/                  # Virtual environment directory (excluded from Git)
+├── README.md              # The README file you are currently reading ├── .gitignore             # Specifies files and directories to be ignored by Git ├── .gitattributes
+└── venv/                  # Virtual environment directory (excluded from Git)

 ## .gitignore Configuration